Some of our services have changed. Please see our services update page for more details

 Fair pay

-5. Scottish Living Wage
+Information on the Scottish Living Wage

-5. Living Wage Scotland
+Scottish Living Wage

 Paying the real Living Wage has benefits for employees and employers.
-It can
+It can:

 • lift people out of poverty